freeman-lab/hxdx/README.md

 See also
 - `virtual-app` related idea with different dependencies
-- `redux-react` official connector forusing redux with react
+- `redux-react` official connector for using redux with react

 ## install